Customs requirements when sending goods

 As well as ICS2, the use of HS Codes is mandatory for shipping commercial goods to the EU from a non-EU country.
 This includes the UK as we are no longer part of the EU Customs Union.

-HS Codes allow customs authorities worldwide to have a standardised numerical method of classifying traded products using the 6-digit (minimum) HS code on the label, an 8-digit for Germany and a 10-digit for Ireland for commercial items.
+HS Codes allow customs authorities worldwide to have a numerical method of classifying traded products using the 6-digit (minimum) HS code on the label, an 8-digit for Germany and a 10-digit for Ireland for commercial items.

 No, but you need to apply for 'Outward Processing Relief' with JCIS (Jersey Customs and Immigration Service).